 Some government agencies seek job candidates with advanced training in Russian and give preference to applicants who combine language proficiency with a well-rounded background in area studies.
 Exceptional students may pursue careers as interpreters or in literary or technical translation.

-Course work for the Bachelor of Arts (BA) degree in Russian includes:
+Course work for the BA degree in Russian includes:

 - Third-Year Russian I–II